 Oysters are the centerpiece at The Ordinary, chef Mike Lata’s restaurant concept.
 Housed in a converted former bank building, the seafood hall and oyster bar is one of the top places to visit for Charleston seafood at its best and draws hordes of locals and visitors alike who are united by a shared passion for all things seafood.
 Oysters are, of course, the highlight.
 Opt for the raw fresh oysters for a briny starter or dig into an oyster slider.
 Other seafood delights include The Ordinary’s signature lobster roll, American caviar, an excellent grouper schnitzel or, for the true seafood lover, a shellfish tower that comes in three different sizes.

-Asian soul food may sound like an oxymoron, but Xiao Bao Biscuit is Asian fusion at its best and pulls off this union of flavors spectacularly.
+Xiao Bao Biscuit is Asian fusion at its best.
 Housed in a former gas station, Xiao Bao Biscuit brings a creative and quirky approach to its food.
 This restaurant takes the staples of Asian comfort food and the classics of southern comfort food, and joins them together in a perfect union.
 The results are ‘dishes from China, Korea, Japan, Taiwan, Thailand and Vietnam prepared locally and inspired by kick-ass grandmothers everywhere’ – in Xiao Bao Biscuit’s own words.